hbaris23/patient-bed-motion-analysis/README.md

 ## Outputs

-After the project runs, the following output files are created automatically:
+Example output files are included in the `outputs` folder.
+After running the project, the following files can also be generated automatically:

-* output_fast.mp4
+- output_fast.mp4
-* motion_log.csv
+- motion_log.csv
-* motion_graph.png
+- motion_graph.png
-* dashboard.png
+- dashboard.png
-* analiz_raporu.txt
+- analiz_raporu.txt

 ## Notes